 Thailand is a country in Southeast Asia known for its juxtaposition of scenic beaches and technologically advanced cities.
 Thus, it is currently one of South East Asia’s most popular tourist locations.
-This makes it an ideal location for a much-needed vacation.
+This makes it an ideal location for a much-needed vacation education in Thailand.
 With its mix of opportunities to explore and vivid nightlife, Thailand will be perfect for you, whether you’re travelling solo or in a group.
 Moreover, Thai food is widely regarded to having some of the best cuisines in the world, with tourists from all over, flocking to sample Thailand’s many flavours.

 Tourism is one of the biggest sources for income in Thailand.
 The annual contribution tourism makes to Thailand’s GDP ranges from 9%-18%, making it an invaluable industry to Thailand.
 Thus, it can be said that Thailand takes its tourism very seriously, going so far as to rank number 4 on the report for 2017 article for The U.S. News’ Best Countries, for adventure value and number 7 for its cultural heritage.

 You may also visit Thailand’s official website for tourism here.

 Fun Facts about Thailand

 Not only does Thailand excel in their tourism industry, did you know the following facts about the country?

 - Thailand is one of the very few Asian countries to never have been colonized by a European power, this means Thai culture, food and architecture is truly and uniquely Thai.
 Without any other influences.

 - Thailand is also home to a fish that can walk on land- the Cryptotora Thamicola

 If you’re a tourist in Thailand and are feeling lost on what to do in terms of places to see and what to eat- fear not!
 For we’ve put together a list of popular places as well as dishes, below!